 By: Amanda Guarragi

-McDonagh crafted one of the funniest, most-heartfelt and dark scripts of the year.
+McDonagh crafted one of the funniest, most heartfelt and dark scripts of the year.
 Friendships come in all forms and they constantly change over the years.
 It also highlights a midlife crisis for Colm, who feels he needs to do something for which he will be remembered.
 He questions the purpose of his life and his accomplishments.
-While he detaches himself from his best friend, Pádraic questions what it means to be a good person.
+In his solitude, Pádraic questions what it means to be a good person.
 It then becomes a battle of kindness versus purpose in life.
+The development of Pádraic’s character throughout this film is strong and he becomes a completely different person at the end of this experience.
+Sometimes things have to break in order for changes to be made in your own life.